LeonardPoissant/Haiku-Generator/README.md

 <a href="https://gyazo.com/d599404299d046733074e184bc96385b"><img src="https://i.gyazo.com/d599404299d046733074e184bc96385b.gif" alt="Image from Gyazo" width="576"/></a>

-The requierements were to make a generator where users could create their own database, input verses to populate said database and display 3 lines chosen randomly following this design:
+The requierements were to make a generator where users could create their own database, generate 3 random lines and have the ability to manage their data following this design:

 ![Alt text](client/public/FIGMA.png)